jeanbaptistemora/fluidattacks-universe2/doc/secrets.rst

    This is the file we upload to the continuous repository, we'll generate it automatically with the fluid-cli.

-At this point, the directory structure look something like this:
+At this point, the directory structure looks something like this:

 .. code:: bash

-    kamado@fluid:/continuous$ tree subscriptions/some-subs-name/forces/
+    continuous$ tree subscriptions/some-subs-name/forces/

 .. code:: bash